MotazAli/e-learning/readme.md

 dotnet tool install --global dotnet-ef
 ```

-3- execute the Scaffold command with adding your connection string of your database and chose the output directory folder name
+3- execute the Scaffold command adding your connection string of your database and chose the output directory folder name
 ```bash
 Scaffold-DbContext -Connection ["your connection string"] Microsoft.EntityFrameworkCore.SqlServer -OutputDir [out put folder name] -force
 ```
-Example - here I chosed Models as an output directory
+Example - here I chosed Models as an output directory folder
 ```bash
 Scaffold-DbContext -Connection "Server=.\SQLEXPRESS;Database=Aspire;User Id=sa;password=*****;Trusted_Connection=True;MultipleActiveResultSets=true;" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models -force
 ```

-4- chnage the connection string of your context class to be mapped to the name of app settings connection string - steps:
+4- change the connection string of your context class to be mapped to the name of connection string inside appsettings json file - steps:
 * open your out put folder (for past example is Model folder) and open your context class (for past example is AspireContext)
 * go to method OnConfiguring() and change the UseSqlServer from connection string to the name of the connection string in the app setting